RottenBanana420/AI-Lecture-Note-Summarizer/docs/TESTING.md

 ### Unit Tests

-Located in `tests/test_crud/` (mostly) and `tests/test_models/`.
+Located in `tests/test_crud/`, `tests/test_models/`, and `tests/test_pdf_processor.py` / `tests/test_text_chunker.py`.
 These test individual components, functions, and models.
-While some use the DB session, we treat them as "units" of CRUD functionality.
+We mock external dependencies (like the file system in PDF tests) where appropriate, or use temporary directories.

 ### Integration Tests

-Located in `tests/integration/`.
+Located in `tests/integration/` and `tests/test_pdf_real_world.py`.
-These test scenarios involving multiple components, complex queries, or full workflows (e.g., verifying that deleting a document cascades to chunks and summaries properly).
+These test scenarios involving multiple components, complex queries, or full workflows (e.g., verifying that deleting a document cascades to chunks and summaries properly, or processing real-world PDF files).

 ## Running Tests